 Webp Net Resizeimage 38 - Garden Express Australia

-Spring is a time when gardens come alive with colours and fragrances, but it’s also a pivotal moment to think ahead.
+Spring is a time when gardens come alive with colours and fragrances, but it's also a pivotal moment to think ahead.
 While many plants are in full bloom, this season offers an excellent window to plant new flowers, trees and herbs that will flourish in the months to come.
+By choosing the right plants to begin growing this spring, you can ensure that your garden remains vibrant and dynamic throughout the year.

 Know Your Local Climate

 Although Spring may officially start in September, in practical terms your local climate plays a significant factor in when the right time to start planting is.
 Keep an eye on the forecast in your area to get a better idea of when spring is in the air.
+In cooler regions, it is crucial to understand the timing of the last frosts and when the soil warms enough for seed germination.
+To ensure your plants not only survive but thrive, it's essential to tailor your planting strategy to these nuances in the local climate.
+For a comprehensive understanding of your area's conditions, consult our Australian Climate Guide.

 What to Plant in Spring – Melbourne